goharbor/harbor/docs/user_guide.md

 <a id="pluggable-scanners"></a>
 ### Connect Harbor to Additional Vulnerability Scanners

-To connect Harbor to additional vulnerability scanners, you must have enabled the default Clair scanner when you deployed Harbor.
-You must install and configure an instance of the additional scanner according to the scanner vendor's requirements.
-The scanner must expose an API endpoint to Harbor that permits image pushes and pulls.
+To connect Harbor to additional vulnerability scanners, you must install and configure an instance of the additional scanner according to the scanner vendor's requirements.
+The scanner must expose an API endpoint to allow Harbor to trigger the scan process or get reports.
 You can deploy multiple different scanners, and multiple instances of the same type of scanner.

 1. Log in to the Harbor interface with an account that has Harbor system administrator privileges.
 1. Expand **Administration**, and select **Interrogation Services**.
    ![Interrogation Services](img/interrogation-services.png)
 1. Click the **New Scanner** button.
 1. Enter the information to identify the scanner.
-   - A name for this scanner instance, to display in the Harbor interface.
+   - A unique name for this scanner instance, to display in the Harbor interface.
    - An optional description of this scanner instance.
    - The address of the API endpoint that the scanner exposes to Harbor.
    ![Add scanner](img/add-scanner.png)